-The personalisation guide is shared with all staff at the beginning of each term, which contains important information regarding SEND students: it includes detailed one page profiles for all EHCP students as well as information regarding specialist SEND support students.
-These detailed one page profiles are also pinned on SIMS and shared via class charts so all teaching staff can access them easily for guidance on teaching strategies.
+The SEND Handbook is shared with all staff at the beginning of each academic year, which contains important information regarding SEND students, and where teachers can access support and information on meeting the needs of all learners.
+The SEND Register is maintained in a central area of the staff shared drive and is accessible by all staff.
+The register includes links to detailed one page profiles for all EHCP and K student as well as information regarding specialist SEND support based on need, so all teaching staff can access them easily for guidance on teaching strategies.
 Regular training on differentiation and universal provision for teaching staff are provided by the SENCO as required.
 The SENCO is always available to talk to any member of staff regarding the particular needs of a student.